pablo-matheus/payments-microservice/README.md

 ### Defining Project Scope and Microservice Domain

+The project's scope remains open, allowing for various architectures depending on the defined product objectives.
 Constructing a complex architecture without a clear objective may prove counterproductive.
 The chosen architecture is influenced by interconnected software components, the potential for synchronous or asynchronous processing, and other relevant factors.